 The buttery and crisp Alevropita is best hot from the oven.
 As it cools, it will start to soften but will still be quite delicious.

 Traditionally, these pies are baked in a large, aluminum pan.
-I used this extra large, 15 inch round aluminum cake pan.
+I used an extra large, 15 inch round aluminum cake pan.

 - Alevropita (Greek Thin-Batter Feta Pie) from Tara’s Multicultural Table